Socially Responsible Investing Options for Politically Correct Savers

 The Stats on Socially Responsible Investing

-The Cornerstone Fund study found that 40 percent of millennials invest with organizations that engage in social justice, environmental sustainability, alternative energy, and clean technology efforts.
+The Cornerstone Fund study found that 40 percent of millennials invest in organizations that engage in social justice, environmental sustainability, alternative energy, and clean technology efforts.

 “Companies with good governance tend to avoid major lawsuits or issues we see in the news that can dismantle a company in a matter of minutes or weeks,” says Scott Arnold, a registered investment adviser.
 His firm, IMPACTfolio, is 100 percent invested in ESG vehicles.

 “From a risk-mitigation standpoint, ESG and impact investing are the only ways to properly manage money for the best long-term results,” Arnold says.